 The state of Kansas offers two alternatives for homeschools to meet the state compulsory education requirements, as follows:

 - Option 1 – Establish a homeschool as a non-accredited private school.
 No record keeping or specific subjects are required when exercising this option.
 Teachers at the school must be “competent” as determined by the Board of Education.
 The only filing requirement is that the name and address of the homeschool/private school must be registered with the Board of Education.
+Registration is a one-time requirement.
+No standardized testing is required.

 - Option 2 – Establish a homeschool as a satellite of an accredited private school.
 Teacher competency requirements are the same as for Option 1.
 A “satellite” homeschool must conform with all reporting, record keeping and testing requirements requested or required by the “supervising private school.”
+As a satellite to a private school, your homeschool will be legally accountable to that school.

 NOTE: Non-accredited private schools in Kansas are not required to teach a specific set of subjects.
 Kansas public schools and Kansas accredited private schools are required to teach reading, writing, arithmetic, geography, spelling, English grammar and composition, civil government, United States and Kansas history, American patriotism and duties of a U.S. citizen, health and hygiene (K.S.A.
 Section 72-1101 and Section 72-1103).